HughP/LinguisticsLibrarianList/README.md

 ####Special purpose repositories
 [ROA](http://roa.rutgers.edu/) - _Rutgers Optimality Archive_ is a special collection of PDFs (mostly preprint) which is dedicated to the advancement of Optimality Theory in linguistics. **Not Agragated in OLAC**
+[The speech accent archive](http://accent.gmu.edu/) - The speech accent archive uniformly presents a large set of speech samples from a variety of language backgrounds.
+Native and non-native speakers of English read the same paragraph and are carefully transcribed.
+The archive is used by people who wish to compare and analyze the accents of different English speakers. **Not Agragated in OLAC**

 ####Institutional repostories and special collections